Think Outside the Policy: In-Context Steered Policy Optimization

 Following the \textit{hypothesis-class} view of ICL~\cite{hendel2023taskvector}, the forward process of a Transformer $T$ can be decomposed into two functions:

-where $A(\cdot)$ maps demonstrations $\mathcal{D}$ to a task vector $\vartheta = A(\mathcal{D})$ that encodes the expert behavior specific to that task~\cite{hendel2023taskvector, NEURIPS2023_81b83900, todd2024functionvectorslargelanguage, huang2024multimodal, liu2024incontextvectorsmakingcontext, hojel2024findingvisualtaskvectors}, and $\mathcal{F}(\cdot\,; \vartheta)$ represents the task-specific reasoning function that applies the $\vartheta$ to generate the prediction for query $q$.
+where $A(\cdot)$ maps demonstrations $\mathcal{D}$ to a task vector $\vartheta = A(\mathcal{D})$ that encodes the expert behavior specific to that task~\cite{hendel2023taskvector, NEURIPS2023_81b83900, todd2024functionvectorslargelanguage, huang2024multimodal, liu2024incontextvectorsmakingcontext, hojel2024findingvisualtaskvectors, cai-2025-dyvec}, and $\mathcal{F}(\cdot\,; \vartheta)$ represents the task-specific reasoning function that applies the $\vartheta$ to generate the prediction for query $q$.
 This leads to the parametric representation:

 indicating that ICL implicitly introduces an \textit{expert-induced prior} $\vartheta$ that steers the rollout distribution toward expert-like regions—without any explicit optimization on $\pi_\theta$.
-While few-shot ICL itself is an inference-time mechanism that does not update model parameters, we incorporate its induced trajectories into RL training to form IEF.
+While ICL itself is an inference-time mechanism that does not update model parameters, we incorporate its induced trajectories into GRPO training to form IEF.

-\paragraph{Group Relative Policy Optimization (GRPO).} GRPO is an efficient \textit{On-Policy} optimization algorithm tailored for RL in LLMs, where the advantages for each token are computed in a group-relative manner without requiring an additional critic model to estimate token values.
+\paragraph{Group Relative Policy Optimization (GRPO).} GRPO is an efficient \textit{On-Policy} optimization algorithm tailored for RL in LLMs, where the advantage for each token is computed in a group-relative manner without requiring an additional critic model to estimate token values.
 Given a set of rollouts $\{\tau_i\}_{i=1}^N$ sampled from the old policy $\pi_{\theta_{\text{old}}}$, the normalized advantage is computed by: